 [click on the cartogram to enlarge it.
 And here you can download the population cartogram in high resolution (6985×2650).]

-Our understanding of the world is often shaped by geographical maps.
+Geographical maps often shape our understanding of the world.
 But this tells us nothing about where in the world people live.
 To understand this, we need to look at population density.